Welshy92/rescue-the-royalty/README.md

 * To be able to view and interact with the site on multiple different devices.
 * To have the need for strategising their choices to win the fights.
 * To be able to see how many wins or defeats they have during their current play session.
-* To be able to view the games instructions at any point.
+* To be able to view the enemy and hero stats during combat.

 #### First Time Visitor Goals